-For success you must of course also buy an investment grade property in that location.
+For success, you must of course also buy an investment grade property in that location.

-Yet many investors prefer to buy in their back yard because it’s their comfort zone.
+Yet many investors prefer to buy in their backyard because it’s their comfort zone.
 They feel they know their “market.”

 But that’s not really true.

-Knowing your neighbourhood is not the same as understanding the property market — in fact it’s very different.
+Knowing your neighbourhood is not the same as understanding the property market — in fact, it’s very different.

-So rather than buying close to where you live, where you holiday or where you want to retire, which are all emotional reasons for selecting a location, select your investment location based on research.
+So rather than buying close to where you live, where your holiday or where you want to retire, which are all emotional reasons for selecting a location, select your investment location based on research.

 Look for an area that has a long history of outperforming the averages, and one that is likely to continue to do so because of the demographics of the people who live there.

 Demographics is one of the biggest factors determining capital growth and I’ll explain a lot more about this in another rule.

 Statistics show that some suburbs have 50 to 100% more capital growth than others over a 10-year period.

 I've said it before: sound property investment should never involve emotions.